Xiexe/XSOverlay_Documentation/README.md

 [] Run local dev site `npm run dev`

 The site will compile any new changes while running.
 Once you've made your desired changes, just create a PR with an appropriate title.

+# Nextra
+In order to format pages, please follow the guides provided by Nextra, [located here](https://nextra.site/docs/guide).